eleurent/twitter-graph/README.md

 #### 5. Render

 Go to the Preview window, select the desired options, and Export to png, pdf or svg.

+#### 6. (optional) Exclude the very far nodes

+In order to improve the final Render, it might be useful to exclude the very far nodes.
+To do this, go to the Overview tab, click on *Filters* (right panel).
+Open *Topology* and double-click on *Giant Component*.
+Just below, in the *Queries* panel, activate this filter by pressing the *Filter* button.
+You should now be able to see in the *Context* panel at the top the percentage of nodes visible.

+#### 7. (optional) Display Twitter Handles rather than names on the Graph

+An easy solution for this is to go to the Data Laboratory tab.
+Click at the bottom on the *Copy data to other column* button.
+Select *screen_name* to *Label*.
+If you return now to the Overview tab you will see the Twitter's handle as labels.

 ## References